utnet-org/utility-readonly/docs/architecture/next/malicious_chunk_producer_and_phase2.md

 # Malicious producers in phase 2 of sharding.

-In this document, we'll compare the impact of the hypothetical malicious producer on the NEAR system (both in the current setup and how it will work when phase2 is implemented).
+In this document, we'll compare the impact of the hypothetical malicious producer on the UNC system (both in the current setup and how it will work when phase2 is implemented).

 ## Current state (Phase 1)